BigLep/filecoin-upload-action/examples/README.md

 1. Copy both files from `two-workflow-pattern/` to `.github/workflows/` in your repo
 2. Set `WALLET_PRIVATE_KEY` secret in your repository settings
 3. Update the build steps in `build-pr.yml` to match your project
-4. Adjust hardcoded `minDays` and `maxTopUp` in `upload-to-filecoin.yml` to your needs
+4. Adjust hardcoded `minStorageDays` and `filecoinPayBalanceLimit` in `upload-to-filecoin.yml` to your needs

 **That's it!** The action automatically handles:
 - ✅ Building CAR files from your build artifacts
 - ✅ Uploading to Filecoin with proper security
 - ✅ Commenting on the PR with results

-**Security:** ✅ Fork PRs can build but never access secrets.
-Financial parameters are hardcoded in the trusted workflow.
+**Security:** ✅ Financial parameters are hardcoded in the trusted workflow.

 **This is the only pattern shown in the main README.** The single-workflow pattern is available but not recommended.

 ⚠️ **Security Warning**: Only use if you fully trust all contributors and don't accept fork PRs.

 **Use when:**
-- You only accept PRs from the same repository (not forks)
 - You fully trust all contributors with write access
 - You understand the security implications